XP practices in remote times

 • Improves knowledge distribution

-• Improves quality and reduces rework
+• Improves quality and reduces rework, thereby enhancing productivity

 • It is not a question of everyone doing everything, but of everyone being able to do everything.